catos/wesketch/README.md

 # WeSketch v0.2.0

+## Version 0.2.2
+- Gulp-task 'serve-dev' and 'serve-build' will now produce environment-specific configurations
+- Client will no longer allow empty strings in chat or as guess

 ## Version 0.2.1
 - A new wordlist appears: it is smaller and much simpler.
 You may remember me from such word as "cat", "circle" and "nothing"